tginer/nvidia-operators-in-ocp/Air-Gapped-Environment-Guide-Local-RPM-Repository.md

 WantedBy=default.target
 ```

-Start the service, check the container is up and running and test it:
+Start the service, verify that the container is up and running, and test it:

 ```bash